-The University Police Department maintains liaison with the Shreveport Police Department to ensure the monitoring and recording of criminal activity which may involve students on and off campus functions.
-The Shreveport Campus has a close working relationship with the Shreveport Police Department and the Caddo Sheriff's Office.
+The University Police Department maintains liaison with the Natchitoches Police Department to ensure the monitoring and recording of criminal activity which may involve students at off campus locations.
+By agreement with the Natchitoches Police Department, the UPD responds to situations at off campus fraternity houses.